C O M I C B O O K A R T

 This trend contributes to the difficulty people with albinism face in fitting into society, for it compounds the tendency of others to regard them as freaks of nature or objects of morbid curiosity.

+A pale appearance is often believed to indicate sickliness and death.
+Many times, people with albinism are mistakenly thought to be inflicted with a life-threatening disease (when in fact they lead lives as full as anyone else's), and are occasionally even associated with ghosts and vampires.
 Lady Death, a white-skinned and white-haired avenger from the Law and Chaos series, is perhaps one of the most perverse and sadistic female characters in comics.
 While serving as an agent of mass destruction, she relishes her gruesome acts and their aftermath, frequently shown immersing herself in a bath of blood or wallowing through heaps of skulls and bones.

 A refreshing departure from the negative typecasting of white-haired and pale-complexioned characters is found in the form of Skywise, a principal player in Wendy and Richard Pini's popular ElfQuest comic series.
 Several different artists contribute to the comic, each of whom interprets Skywise's looks slightly differently, but his pure white hair appears consistently throughout.
 Also, his skin is almost always relatively fair, as pictured in the illustration, "The Invitation" by Catpaws (above, left) or somewhat ruddy or rosy, as in the illustration, "Recognition" by Wendy Pini (above, right).
 Fairlight, one of the artists for the series, says that Skywise "plays the role...of the hero's advisor and confidante, and is a romantic, clever, witty personality, a lover and a stargazer."
 Like most elves of traditional fantasy lore, Skywise is considered attractive and charismatic.